lrspeiser/sigmagravity/README.md

 ### 8.5.
 Future Directions and Cosmological Frontiers

-#### An evolving quantum vacuum (redshift and time dilation)
+#### Hypothesis (speculative): evolving coherence and effective redshift

-Cosmological redshift may arise from a slowly relaxing quantum vacuum: an initially high‑coherence state (large $\mathcal{K}$) relaxes toward $\mathcal{K}\to0$, lifting the baseline gravitational potential.
-Photons lose energy by climbing this rising floor, producing redshift; time dilation follows as $(1+z)$ from gravitational time dilation in the deeper past potential.
+The following ideas are exploratory and not used in §§3–5.
+Cosmological redshift could arise from a slowly relaxing quantum vacuum: an initially high‑coherence state (large $\mathcal{K}$) relaxes toward $\mathcal{K}\to0$, lifting the baseline gravitational potential.
+Photons might lose energy by climbing this rising floor, producing redshift; time dilation would follow as $(1+z)$ from gravitational time dilation in the deeper past potential.
+Each claim should be tested per §8.5 (e.g., fit a minimal $\mathcal{K}(t)$ to SNe/BAO; AP test; CMB–LSS cross‑correlation).

 #### Falsifiable cosmological tests